 This follow-up proceeding started in late 2016 in order to consider the remaining steps for the elimination of the seasonal class.
 At that time, the OEB directed Hydro One to file an update to its August 2015 report, which it did December 1, 2016.

-According to Hydro One’s updated report, a little more than half of seasonal customers will see their bills go up, and a little less than half will see them go down.
-The report also includes a proposed alternative that would maintain the seasonal rate class.
+According to Hydro One’s updated report, a little more than half of seasonal customers would see their bills go up, and a little less than half would see them go down, as a result of the elimination of the seasonal rate class.
+The report also included a proposed alternative that would maintain the seasonal rate class.

-In Procedural Order No. 3 issued September 17, 2019, the OEB has determined that it will consider Hydro One’s proposal to maintain the seasonal rate class as a request to reconsider the 2015 OEB decision to eliminate seasonal rates.
+In Procedural Order No. 3, issued September 17, 2019, the OEB determined that it would consider Hydro One’s proposal to maintain the seasonal rate class as a request to reconsider the 2015 OEB decision.
 Procedurally, as set out in the OEB’s Rules of Practice and Procedure, requests to reconsider earlier OEB decisions are made as a Motion to Review.

-Although Hydro One did not follow the proper procedure to seek a review of the OEB’s 2015 Decision to eliminate the seasonal class, the OEB has decided that it will allow an opportunity for Hydro One to make its case that the Decision should be reconsidered.
+Although Hydro One did not follow the proper procedure to seek a review of the OEB’s 2015 Decision to eliminate the seasonal class, the OEB decided that it would allow Hydro One the opportunity to make its case that the Decision should be reconsidered.

-Hydro One may file such additional material as it considers desirable for the purposes of the motion, and to make submissions on the threshold question of whether the March 2015 Decision to eliminate the seasonal rate class should be reviewed.
+On October 1, Hydro One filed additional materials in support of the motion as well as its submission on the threshold question of whether the March 2015 Decision to eliminate the seasonal rate class should be reviewed.